MuriloVitti/portfolio-analise-vendas/README.md

 I used SQL to answer specific business questions about Amazon's pricing and consumer behavior.
 Here are the findings:

 ### Q1: Top Categories by Discount
 **Question:** Which categories are the most aggressive in their pricing strategy?
+* **Finding:** Categories like "Cables & Accessories" and "Earpads" reach average discounts of **90%**.
+* **Insight:** This is a highly saturated market.
+Aggressive pricing is not just a choice, but a necessity to gain visibility in the "Accessories" search results.